skozlovf/flask-json/docs/index.rst

 Examples
 --------

-There are few examples are available on
+There are few examples available on
 `GitHub <https://github.com/skozlovf/flask-json/tree/master/examples>`_.

 You also may take a look at